NotaKennen/MemRat-v1/README.md

  - Controllable file explorer on victim's machine
  - Downloading files from the victim's machine (handy with the file explorer)
  - Working for multiple machines, and being able to give machines nicknames to recognize them.
+ - Streaming service on a simple Flask website

 The rat IS DETECTABLE by default, you have to obfuscate it yourself if you feel like getting it through AV.
 This rat is for educational purposes only.